RoberVH/trivias-contract-solidity/README.md

 ### Contract for Trivia game for the Course Introduccion a Blokcchain

 - It controls if Trivia is corrected solved.
-- Acruee result for users
+- Acruee Trivia result for users accounts
+- Issue 500,000 TTS (trivia Tokens) Tokens
 - Grants contract's 10 tokens TTS (Trivia Tokens Game) for each trivia solved